JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 ### Enable the engine

-Ensure the agama engine is enabled in your installation.
+Ensure the Agama engine is enabled in your installation.
 Do the following:

-- Enable Agama bridge script: TODO
+- Enable Agama bridge script.
+You can find details on how to manipulate custom scripts [here](../../config-guide/jans-cli/im/im-custom-scripts.md).
-- Update `enabled` property in Agama configuration: TODO
+- Update `enabled` property in Agama configuration.
+This can be found in the `agamaConfiguration` section of the [auth server configuration](../../config-guide/jans-cli/im/im-jans-authorization-server.md)

 ### Flow data

 Every flow has some associated information.
 At minimum this is required:

 - Qualified name: The flow identifer.
 This is normally expressed using an Internet domain reverse notation, e.g. `co.acme.SmsOTP`
-- Source code: The flow implementation using agama DSL
+- Source code: The flow implementation using Agama DSL

 Optional details include: